iekulyk/software-engineering-notes/Engineering Management/Process Planning/Technical feasibility.md

 Evaluate the technical feasibility of an application design concept:
   - Evaluate the proof of concept
   - Recommend the best technologies for the features and goals of the application.
-Considerations include Message Queuing, Web services, .NET Framework remoting, and so on.
+Considerations include Message Queuing, Web         services, .NET Framework remoting, and so on
-  - Weigh implementation considerations.
+  - Weigh implementation considerations
   - Investigate existing solutions for similar business problems

   - Recognize poor requirements and propose improvements
   - Evaluate a set of application requirements for their completeness and feasibility